Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Introduction and Motivation

 \section{Introduction and Motivation}

-\IEEEPARstart{D}{ynamic} texture, exhibiting statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension, is one of the dynamic patterns in computer vision \cite{doretto2003dynamic,wang2002generative}, e.g., moving vehicles, falling water, flaming fire, rotating windmill.
-Due to the demands of dynamic patterns synthesis in video technology applications (e.g., texture recognition \cite{feichtenhofer2017temporal}, video segmentation \cite{Chan2008Modeling,Mumtaz2014JointMS} and super-resolution \cite{Hsu2015TemporallyCS}), synthesizing DTs has gradually become an interesting topic in computer graphic and computer vision \cite{Gatys2015TextureSU,you2016kernel,xie2017synthesizing,chen2017photographic,tesfaldet2018two,Xie2019LearningES}.
-DT synthesis aims to infer a generating process from a DT example, which then allows producing an infinitely varying stream of similar looking texture videos.
+\IEEEPARstart{D}{ynamic} texture (DT), which exhibits statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension, is one type of dynamic pattern in computer vision \cite{doretto2003dynamic}, e.g., moving vehicles, falling water, flaming fire, rotating windmill.
+Due to the demands of dynamic patterns synthesis in video technology applications (e.g., texture recognition \cite{feichtenhofer2017temporal}, video segmentation \cite{Mei2020SemanticSO} and super-resolution \cite{Hsu2015TemporallyCS}), synthesizing DTs has gradually become a topic of interest in computer graphics and computer vision \cite{you2016kernel,xie2017synthesizing,chen2017photographic,Xie2020CooperativeTO,tesfaldet2018two,Xie2019LearningDG}.
+DT synthesis aims to infer a generation process from a DT example, which then allows an infinitely varying stream of similar looking texture videos to be produced.